delving/schemaleon/docs/storage.md

 	Vocabularies are now shared among all users, and although this is arguably a good idea for fixed vocabularies it raises questions for vocabularies which can be expanded by users.
 There is a danger that they may end up littered with inconsistent entries after a while.
 It may make sense at some time to have the open controlled vocabularies operate on a group-specific basis and therefore be stored in the */primary/* directories.

-	Perhaps a mechanism of adoption could be created, in which new entries are initially created in a group-specific way, but OSCR administrators would be able to move individual entries into the shared lists.
+	Perhaps a mechanism of adoption could be created, in which new entries are initially created in a group-specific way, but Schemaleon administrators would be able to move individual entries into the shared lists.
 This could probably best happen at the moment that external authority references are added to the entries.

 * **Vocabulary Linking**